symonk/log-analyse/README.md

 * `glob`: A glob pattern for file collection.
 * `options`: An object of object for all files matching the glob.
+  * `active`: If the glob is enabled and should be monitored.
   * `hits`: How many matches before alerting.
   * `period`: Over what period should hits be considered before alerting.
   * `patterns`: Per line regex patterns for lines of interest.
-  * `notify`: Which notification mechanism to fire for detections.
+  * `trigger`: Which notification mechanism to fire for detections.
-  * `mode`: Which strategy/mode to apply when scanning the files.
-  * `on_match`: What to display based on matches.

 -----